 On This Page

 Tokens contain claims that are statements about the subject, such as name, role, or email address.
-Beyond the default set of claims that are contained in ID tokens and access tokens, you can define your own custom claims and Groups claims.
+Beyond the default set of claims that are contained in ID tokens and access tokens, you can define your own custom claims.
 For example, you might want to add a user's email address to an access token and use that to uniquely identify the user, or you may want to add information stored in a user profile to an ID token.

 You can also add a Groups claim to ID tokens for any combination of App Groups and User Groups to perform SSO using the Okta Org Authorization Server.
 And, you can add a Groups claim to ID tokens and access tokens to perform authentication and authorization using a Custom Authorization Server.
 See Authorization Servers for more information on the types of authorization servers available to you and what you can use them for.

 Additionally, you can create a dynamic or static allow list when you need to set Group allow lists on a per-app basis using both the Org Authorization Server and a Custom Authorization Server.
 If you have a large number of Groups but only 20 Groups apply to your app, you don't want to run through all of your Groups every time a Groups claim is created.
 This process optionally uses Okta's flexible app profile, which accepts any JSON-compliant content, to create an allow list of Groups that can then easily be referenced.

 - Have an Okta Developer Edition organization.
 Create an org for free (opens new window).